msmbuilder/osprey/docs/batch_submission.rst

 ================

-Multiple ``osprey worker`` processes can be run simultaneously and connect to the same trials database
+Multiple ``osprey worker`` processes can be run simultaneously and connect to the same trials database.
+The following scripts might be useful as templates for submitting multiple parallel ``osprey worker`` s to a cluster batch scheduling system.

 Example PBS/TORQUE Script
 -------------------------